Office of Audit & Control

 The Office of Audit and Control conducts performance audits of all City offices and departments, audits the City’s investments, and certifies the validity of accounts payable.
 Article VI, Section 602 of the City Code is the source of the responsibilities of the Office of Audit and Control.

-Audits are conducted to answers such as these:
+Audits are conducted to answer questions such as these:

 • Are City programs accomplishing their missions and achieving the desired results?